 For more advanced practices, the Shiva Puja and Advanced Yajna book is recommended.
 By performing Shiva Puja and Yajna, we sacrifice egoistic tendencies into the fire of Divine union and come to experience the bliss of Pure Consciousness.

-This book contains a beginners Shiva Puja, intermediate Shiva Puja, advanced Shiva Puja, the one thousand names of Shiva, and a complete system for a Vedic fire yagna, or sacrifice.
+This book contains a beginners Shiva Puja, intermediate Shiva Puja, and advanced Shiva Puja.
+Also, the one thousand names of Shiva, and a complete system for a Vedic fire yagna, or sacrifice, are included.